njsmith/async_generator/README.rst

                # Kill the server when the scope exits
                nursery.cancel_scope.cancel()

-This is the same, but back to 3.5:
+This is the same, but works on 3.5+:

 .. code-block:: python3